yuede/yuede.github.io/index.md

 ## About me
 <strong>I'm on the academia job market.</strong>

-Yuede Ji (YJ) is a Ph.D. student from the Department of Electrical and Computer Engineering at The George Washington University.
+Yuede Ji is a Ph.D. student from the Department of Electrical and Computer Engineering at The George Washington University.
 He is advised by [Prof. H. Howie Huang](https://www.seas.gwu.edu/howie-huang).
 Prior to joining GWU, he received B.E., M.S. from Jilin University, advised by [Prof. Qiang Li](http://ccst.jlu.edu.cn/info/1026/6668.htm).

-Yuede Ji (YJ)'s research interest is at the intersection of <strong>Cybersecurity</strong>, <strong>High-Performance Computing</strong>, <strong>Graph Learning</strong>, and <strong>Graph Algorithms</strong>.
+Yuede Ji's research interest is at the intersection of <strong>Cybersecurity</strong>, <strong>High-Performance Computing</strong>, <strong>Graph Learning</strong>, and <strong>Graph Algorithms</strong>.

 ## News